the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

       </td>
       <td>
         ⚠️ Requires LLM call (API dependency)<br>
-        ⚠️ Slower<br>
+        ⚠️ A lot slower<br>
         ⚠️ More subjective / less interpretable<br>
         ⚠️ Ambiguity in gold standards<br>
-        ⚠️ Harder to debug
+        ⚠️ Harder to debug<br>
+        ⚠️ LLM output might not be parseable
       </td>
     </tr>
   </tbody>
 </table>
 </div>

-While each evaluation strategy has its pros and cons, the three of them together cover quite a bit of ground, and give you flexibility to run evals however, whenever, and wherever you want.
+While each evaluation strategy has its pros and cons, the three of them together cover quite a bit of ground, and give you flexibility to run evals however, whenever, and wherever you want (within reason!).

 ## 🏁 Conclusion